Public interest fellowships

 Accepting a position that wasn't included in the original application

-If a fellowship applicant is awarded a fellowship, it expected that he/she may accept one of the positions included in his/her initial application.
+If a fellowship applicant is awarded a fellowship, it is expected that he/she may accept one of the positions included in his/her initial application.
 However, understandably, the positions in the fellowship application may be approximations.
 Fellowship recipients may ultimately accept positions that weren't included in their initial application.

 If the fellowship recipient accepts a different position (including a position with one of the organizations he/she specified but in a different office or with different duties), then he/she must amend his/her application.
 The fellowship committee then will evaluate that amended application and notify the applicant of the decision within seven days.